warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Omnichain Interoperability

 Omnichain Interoperability is one of the key features of Warden.
-Warden's [Omnichain Applications](#omnichain-applications) allow users to seamlessly swap their tokens across supported chains and bridge to 64 connected chains.
-Warden Protocol supports cross-chain transactions with Ethereum, other IBC-enabled chains, and any ECDSA- or EDDSA-based chain supported by a [Keychain](#keychain) – for example, Bitcoin.
+Warden's [Omnichain Applications](#omnichain-applications) allow users to seamlessly swap their tokens across supported chains and [bridge](#bridging) to 64 connected chains.
+You can perform cross-chain transactions with Ethereum, other IBC-enabled chains, and any ECDSA- or EDDSA-based chain supported by a [Keychain](#keychain) – for example, Bitcoin.

 ---